Edappally

-Edappally or Idappalli is a region in the city of Kochi, Kerala, India.
-It is a major commercial centre as well as a prominent residential region.
-Edappally junction is one of the busiest junctions in the city.
+Edappally is an urban quarter of the city of Kochi, India.
+A major commercial centre in Kerala, it is one of the busiest junctions in Kerala.
+The area is known for its rapid urban development, educational institutions, healthcare facilities, religious landmarks, and large-scale retail centers, including LuLu Mall Kochi, one of India's largest shopping malls.

 History

-Edappally in English literally translates as Eda, short for edaykku (Malayalam term for "in-between") and Pallykollunna Sthalam (Malayalam term for "the place or palace where Kings (Rajas) used to take rest).
-The name is connected with Edappally Palace and Edappally rajas.
+The name “Edappally” is believed to have originated from the famous pilgrimage center of St. George, which was established between the ancient churches of Udayamperoor and Angamaly.
+The renowned St. George Forane Church, Edappally, dedicated to Saint George the Martyr, was founded midway between the historic Udayamperoor Church and Angamaly Church.
+Because this church was established “in between” (idappil in Malayalam), the place later came to be known as Edappally.

 Economy

 Edappally is said to be one of the fastest-growing areas in the city of Kochi.
 Edappally was the seat of the Edapally Rajas, the rulers of the area.
 Edappally was a Panchayath before getting included in Cochin Corporation.
 The Cochin corporation limits start from the traffic signal (Lulu Mall signal) towards Ernakulam and Palarivattom.
 The area that covers Edappally toll and Lulu Mall is in Kalamassery Municipality limits.
 This is a place which comes partly under Thrikkakara legislative constituency and partly under Ernakulam constituency.